Treatment for headaches

 - Tightness sensation in the head

 You can experience headaches in any area of your head, affecting just one or both sides.
-Headaches can be defined as primary and secondary.
+Headaches can be defined as primary or secondary.
 Primary headaches are unrelated to any other condition, whereas secondary headaches have an underlying reason.

 Primary headaches can result from problems with your muscles, blood vessels, and nerves of the neck and head.
 It can also occur due to changes in your brain’s chemical activity.
 Primary headaches commonly include tension headaches, cluster headaches, and migraines.